As NFL Week 14 arrives, it seems the NFC Least is dead.

-They are 5-2 since and includes four-straight victories against the Washington Football Team, the Eagles, Cincinnati Bengals, and the Seahawks.
+They are 5-2 since, and that includes four straight victories against the Washington Football Team, the Eagles, Cincinnati Bengals and the Seahawks.

 Here are some of the other highlights:

-- They have roared from last place into first place and from +2000 to win the division to -225 at DraftKings.
-From chumps to chalk.
+- They have roared from last place into first place and from +2000 to win the division to -225 at DraftKings, going from chumps to chalk.

-- Held their last three opponents to 17, 17 and 12 points
+- They held their last three opponents to 17, 17 and 12 points.

-- Held the explosive Seattle offense to no touchdowns for three-and-a-half quarters.
+- They held the explosive Seattle offense to no touchdowns for three-and-a-half quarters.

 New York and Washington now have identical 5-7 records, but Big Blue holds the edge as a result of winning both regular-season meetings.